Pete Lammons: Professional career

-Lammons was drafted in the 8th round (68th overall) of the 1966 AFL Draft by the NY Jets and in the 14th round (213th overall) of the 1966 NFL Draft by the Cleveland Browns.
+Lammons was drafted in the 8th round (68th overall) of the 1966 AFL draft by the New York Jets and in the 14th round (213th overall) of the 1966 NFL draft by the Cleveland Browns.
 He selected to play for the Jets.
 During his rookie year he played well enough to come in 4th for the Offensive Rookie of the Year and was the top TE/WR in the voting.
 The next year he went to the All-Star Game, the AFL's equivalent of the Pro Bowl and helped the Jets win Super Bowl III catching 2 passes for 13 yards in the game.
 He played four more seasons with the Jets and then one with Green Bay – though he saw such limited playing time with Green Bay that he only caught one pass – before retiring.

 After retiring, Lammons got into real estate and partnered with former teammate Jim Hudson in the thoroughbred racing business.